yellows8/3dshax/README.md

 The FIRM-launch code loads the plaintext FIRM from SD "/firm.bin".
 The FWVER values used by the arm9code is automatically determined by checking the first u32 in the FIRM RSA signature.

 # Makefile parameters
-"DISABLEAES=1" Disables all arm9 AES code.
+* "DISABLEAES=1" Disables all arm9 AES code.
-"DISABLENANDREDIR=1" Disables NAND->SD redirection.
+* "DISABLENANDREDIR=1" Disables NAND->SD redirection.
-"NANDREDIR_SECTORNUM={sectornum}" Sector-num base for the SD nandimage, for NAND-redir when enabled.
+* "NANDREDIR_SECTORNUM={sectornum}" Sector-num base for the SD nandimage, for NAND-redir when enabled.
-"DISABLE_ARM11KERNEL_DEBUG=1" Disables ARM11-kernel patches.
+* "DISABLE_ARM11KERNEL_DEBUG=1" Disables ARM11-kernel patches.
-"DISABLE_ARM11KERNEL_PROCSTARTHOOK=1" Disables the ARM11-kernel process-start hook, used for loading arm11code(ctrserver) etc. This isn't needed when "DISABLE_ARM11KERNEL_DEBUG=1" is used.
+* "DISABLE_ARM11KERNEL_PROCSTARTHOOK=1" Disables the ARM11-kernel process-start hook, used for loading arm11code(ctrserver) etc. This isn't needed when "DISABLE_ARM11KERNEL_DEBUG=1" is used.
-"DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
+* "DISABLE_GETEXHDRHOOK=1" Disables the arm9 get-exheader hook.
 This option must be used when DISABLE_ARM11KERNEL_DEBUG/DISABLE_ARM11KERNEL_PROCSTARTHOOK is set, otherwise when doing a firm-launch the system will eventually trigger a fatal-error when dlp-module fails to get service-handles.
-"ENABLE_LOADA9_x01FFB800=1" This enables arm9 code which loads the SD file @ "/x01ffb800.bin" to arm9-mem 0x01ffb800.
+* "ENABLE_LOADA9_x01FFB800=1" This enables arm9 code which loads the SD file @ "/x01ffb800.bin" to arm9-mem 0x01ffb800.
 This should only be used when NAND-redir is enabled, and when the SD nandimage is originally from another 3ds, converted for usage on another 3ds.
-"ENABLE_GAMECARD=1" Enables 3ds gamecard reading code.
+* "ENABLE_GAMECARD=1" Enables 3ds gamecard reading code.
-"ENABLE_CMDLOGGING=1" Enables ARM11-kernel patches+code for logging commands.
-Which process-names to log for the commands is currently determined via hard-coded process-names.
+* "ENABLE_CMDLOGGING=1" Enables ARM11-kernel patches+code for logging commands.
+* "CMDLOGGING_PADCHECK=value" For cmd-logging, only do logging when any of the bits in the specified value is set for the current PAD register state.
+* "CMDLOGGING_PROCNAME0=value" u32 value to compare the src/dst process-name with for filtering.
+This is required for cmd-logging.
+* "CMDLOGGING_PROCNAME1=value" Optional extra u32 value to compare the src/dst process-name with for filtering, for cmd-logging.
-"ENABLE_DUMP_NANDIMAGE=1" Enables nandimage dumping to SD "/3dshax_dump.bin", when button Y is pressed once from the arm9 thread.
+* "ENABLE_DUMP_NANDIMAGE=1" Enables nandimage dumping to SD "/3dshax_dump.bin", when button Y is pressed once from the arm9 thread.
 To dump the physical NAND, "DISABLENANDREDIR=1" should be used.

 # FIRM Compatibility
 Supported NATIVE_FIRM system-versions(versions where NATIVE_FIRM wasn't updated don't apply here):